 Digital alarm clocks

 Digital alarm clocks were invented in the 1960s at the same time LCD (liquid crystal display) lighting was first discovered.
-They were inspired by the 1904 spring-wound clocks with numbers that flipped over as time passed.
+The 1904 spring-wound clocks inspired them with numbers that flipped over as time passed.

 You'll mostly recognize a digital alarm clock as a radio alarm, with a 24hr time display in red, green, white, or black writing.